 I think of Service Manager as the Configuration Management Database (CMDB) for the entire organization.
 Because Service Manager has connections to most of the other System Center components, it knows what they know and consolidates that knowledge into a single data warehouse.
 When you look at a Configuration Item (e.g., a computer) in Service Manager, you see its hardware and software inventory, its patch status, its Active Directory (AD) information, any monitoring alerts that relate to it, information about its virtualization, and so on.
 You see everything.
 The Service Manager 2012 data warehouse also allows the inclusion of custom data sources, permitting the collection of data from other sources beyond System Center.
 Work items such as incidents, change requests, problem records, release management records, and service requests are all native to Service Manager.

 There are also strong partners—such as asset management—that enhance Service Manager with additional capabilities.
-Tiers of support and different groups can be defined, allowing work items to be routed to the right group of people.
+Tiers of support and different groups can be defined, allowing work items to be routed to the correct group of people.
 Service level agreements (SLAs) can be defined, triggering automatic escalation if an SLA reaches a certain threshold.
 Service Manager is a library in which you store knowledge about your environment and processes.
 Many areas of Service Manager got improvements in the 2012 version, including a welcome overall performance boost, but I want to focus on some specific key new features.

 There are many new capabilities in Service Manager 2012 and even newer ones in SP1.
 However, I want to focus on what I think of as “the big three” new features that work closely together to enable the System Center 2012 Private Cloud solution.